Authentication and Authorization in Asp.Net MVC

 Authentication and Authorization

-As we already know from our previous post that Authentication answers the question Who the User is ? and Authorization andswers the questions What the User has access to ?
+As we already know from our previous post that Authentication answers the question Who the User is ? and Authorization answers the questions What the User has access to ?

 Authentication and Authorization is needed to keep our web application secure and thus it is very important to know this process in depth.